n-patil12/n-patil12/README.md

 - 🤝 Interpersonal skills: Quick-learner, engaged, repsectful, enthusiastic

-- 🔭 I’m currently working at Northern Trust as a part time data scientist
+- 🔭 I have recently worked at Northern Trust as a Part Time Data Scientist

 - 🌱 I’m currently learning lower-level programming in C and C++